 For example, if new CVE has been announced, you may want to report on images in ECR that are vulnerable because of it:

 After scanning the images currently in ECR, the next question typically is what were the image scanning results for all the builds in the past for that service?
 Vulnerability management teams need reports on all the scans that have happened against a specific repo over time in ECR.

-With Sysdig Secure, you can query by policy and apply a specific scope that answers that question with less than 3 clicks:
+With Sysdig Secure, you can query by policy and apply a specific scope that answers your question with less than 3 clicks:

 Finally, it is easy to set up vulnerability alerting for ECR.
 You can set alerts for your team if a new image is analyzed in ECR or a CVE gets an updated score.
 You can create downstream notifications via Slack, AWS SNS, etc. or create your own custom webhooks to take specific actions.